Can You Help Us With Photographs Of This Trek?

 After 15 minutes on same trail, spot a big boulder on the right.
 Take rest here if you are so inclined.
 From here, Dhar Khadak is one hour away.

 Stick to this trail.
 After 10 minutes, the slope becomes more inclined, you see more mud now than rocks and the trail becomes even more narrower.
 After 30 minutes of gruelling climb on this trail, you see no man’s land with some marijuana plants.
 In between those, there is a small trail going in.
 You enter into it and it takes only 5 minutes to cross.
 You are back on trail.

 You find yourself on that ridge that you spotted from Thaing.
 After that, the trail goes left.
 After 10 minutes, you enter the small, open, flower-filled field of Dhar Khadak.
 However, the water source is 500 metres in opposite direction.
-Appreciate the small joys of coming out of your tent to find Nanda Devi is peeking out from the clouds among so many colorful flowers.
+Appreciate the small joys of coming out of your tent to find Nanda Devi peeking out from the clouds among so many colourful flowers.

 Day 3: Dhar Khadak to Chenap Top

 - Distance: 5 to 6 km of trek

 Today is the best and most challenging day of the whole trek.
 Fill your water bottles as there are no water sources on the way.
 Start taking the ridge in the West direction.
 It’s surrounded by oak trees all around.
 Even on a sunny day, walking in their shade makes you feel like you are walking in the evening time.

 As you are on the ridge, you can see steep margins on both sides.
 Picture by Himanshu Singla